jeremydosborn/salesforce-upload/README.md

 salesforce-upload
 =================

-Merge files for upload into Salesforce
+Merge files for upload into Salesforce with Python